 Sgt.
 James C. Hagler

 Sgt.
-James C. Hagler served with the 56th SPS, NKP, 1974-75, Delta Squad, Knife 13.
+James C. Hagler served with the 56th Special Operations Wing, NKP, 1974-75, Delta Squad, Knife 13.
 He would later write poems and short stories capturing his service and those who fought.
-Below are two of his poems.

 Knife 13 Good Byes